What’s more disturbing than when someone Tries to Cut YOu Down For NO Reason?

-But then you avoid them.
-And before long, you’re stuck—offended, isolated, with no resolution in sight.
+You imagine the perfect comeback, or even plan ways to make them feel the sting you that you did.
+But then you either blow up or just avoid them.
 Even when you try to calm down and let it go, your mind keeps racing anyway.

 So what does it take to bounce back quickly after being criticized, instead lashing out or shutting down?